SteveDunn/Intellenum/README.md

 }
 ```

-Like normal enums, by default they're `int`s, and values are zero based.
+Just like normal enums, they default to integers as the underlying type, and the values are zero based.

 As well as speed, it also has code analyzers for safety; safety from defaulting, e.g.: